County sees decline in new coronavirus cases

-On Sunday, the South Carolina Department of Health and Environmental Control (DHEC) provided the Berkeley Independent data regarding COVID-19 updates.
+On Sunday, the South Carolina Department of Health and Environmental Control (DHEC) provided the Journal Scene with data regarding COVID-19 updates.

 Berkeley County saw 24 new cases of the coronavirus, bringing the total number of reported cases to 7,118 including 103 deaths.